nitrite/nitrite-doc/kotlin-sdk/getting-started.md

 # Getting Started in Kotlin

 Nitrite's Kotlin SDK is a wrapper around the Java SDK.
 It provides some Kotlin friendly extensions for some of the Java API to work with Nitrite database.
-The Kotlin SDK is available as a separate module named `potassium-nitrite`.
+The Kotlin SDK is available as a separate module named `potassium-nitrite` (KNO<sub>2</sub>).
 In this guide, we will discuss the Kotlin specific API only.
 For rest of the API, please refer to the [Java SDK](../java-sdk/getting-started.md).
 So it is highly recommended to go through the Java SDK guide first.

 To get started with Nitrite database, you need to add the Nitrite BOM to your project.
 The BOM will help you to manage the dependencies.
 Details of the BOM can be found [here](../java-sdk/modules/module-system.md#nitrite-bill-of-materials).